medialab/minet/cookbook/url-join.md

 | 3        | @mary        | https://www.liberation.fr/societe/sante/apres-la-vaccination... |
 | ...      | ...          | ...                                                             |

-Now, to be able to answer how users are sharing links from specific medias, you will need to match those two files so that your urls can be associated to the relevant media and its metadata as described by the first file.
+Now, to be able to answer how users are sharing links from specific medias, you will need to match those two files so that urls found in your tweets can be associated to the correct media and the relevant metadata.

 ## The difficulty of joining files using urls

-An sensible approach would be to join both files based on the urls' domain name, but as you will quickly discover when working with web data and more specifically urls, it's not as easy as this.
-Indeed, urls are a messy way of conveying a sense of content hierarchy and you might quickly stumble upon issues (what about subdomains, what about a media living on more than one domain etc.).
+An sensible approach would be to join both files based on the urls' domain name, but as you will quickly discover when working with web data and more specifically urls, nothing is as easy as it seems.

+Indeed, urls are an incredibly messy way of conveying a sense of content hierarchy and you might quickly stumble upon various issues (what about subdomains, what about a media living on more than one domain etc.).

-So, in order to correctly match your urls and your media, what you really need is first to reorder urls as meaningful hierarchical sequences of tokens such as the url's domain, path, query etc. (which we personally chose to call LRUs as a pun, more about this [here](https://github.com/medialab/ural#lru-explanation)).
+So, in order to correctly match your urls and your media, what you really need is first to reorder urls as meaningful hierarchical sequences of parts such as the url's domain, path, query etc. (which we personally chose to call LRUs as a pun, more about this [here](https://github.com/medialab/ural#lru-explanation)).
 Then you need to pair the urls of the second file with the ones "symbolizing" your medias in the first one so that this second url is the longest matching prefix of the first one.

 For instance, let's say we have 3 "medias":

 1. Le Monde: https://www.lemonde.fr
-2. Le Monde business section (because we want to keep it as a separate entity in our aggregations): https://www.lemonde.fr/economie/
+2. Le Monde business section: https://www.lemonde.fr/economie/ (because we want to keep it as a separate entity in our aggregations)
 3. Le Figaro: https://www.lefigaro.fr

 Then this url: https://www.lefigaro.fr/flash-actu/le-zoo-de-lille-accueille-un-jeune-panda-roux-male-pour-tenter-la-reproduction-20210223 should of course match `Le Figaro`